Wei Lihuang

 Wei Lihuang (衛立煌 (卫立煌, Wèi Lìhuáng)) (16 February 1897 – 17 January 1960) was a Chinese general who served the Nationalist government throughout the Chinese Civil War and Second Sino-Japanese War as one of China's most successful military commanders.

 First joining the Kuomintang (KMT) during the early 1920s, Wei would rise to become general after the Northern Expedition, a two-year campaign to unify China.

-His later success under Chiang Kai-shek during the Bandit (Communist) Suppression Campaigns from 1930 to 1934 would earn him the nickname "Hundred Victories Wei".
+Chinese Civil War

+After the fourth and fifth encirclement campaigns forced the main Communist forces to withdraw from the Eyuwan Soviet area, the Nationalists began a series of extermination campaigns against the remaining Communist guerrillas.
+The Communists had strong peasant support in this region and were able to hold out against repeated attempts to wipe them out.
+In 1934, Chiang Kai-shek gave Wei Lihuang several hundred thousand troops to accomplish this task.
+Wei made use of concentration camps to deprive the Communists of peasant support.
+Despite occasional victories, the Communists were in the main defeated by this strategy.
+Most of the remaining guerrillas abandoned open warfare and began to operate undercover amongst the peasants.
+Until the Second United Front began in 1937, the Communists in Eyuwan remained underground.
+His success would earn him the nickname "Hundred Victories Wei".

 War with Japan

 A general during the Second Sino-Japanese War, Wei commanded the First War Area.
 With the entry of Great Britain and later the United States in the war against Japan, he was transferred to southern China as commander of the Nationalist Chinese XI Group Army.
 He later replaced General Chen Cheng as commander of the Chinese Expeditionary Forces, known as Y Force.
 Y-Force consisted of over 100,000 Nationalist soldiers, and participated in major ground operations in support of American General Joseph W. Stilwell's offensive in northern Burma.
 Unlike many of his contemporaries, Wei was able to work effectively with American commanders.

 Beginning his offensive into southern Yunnan on 11 May 1944, Wei's troops captured Tengchung on 15 September after two months of heavy fighting.
 Proceeding southward despite heavy resistance, his forces eventually linked up with Chinese divisions in Wanting, Burma on January 27, 1945.
 The success of this offensive allowed the Allies to reopen the former Burma Road supply network to China through Ledo, Burma, now named the Ledo Road.
 In concert with existing airlift operations over The Hump, the Ledo Road enabled overland transport of military supplies from Assam to Nationalist bases in China.